74 sickened in COVID-19 outbreak at People’s Church in Salem

 The Oregon Health Authority started investigating the outbreak at the People’s Church on April 6, The Statesman Journal reported.
 The state did not release information about the outbreak until Wednesday.

 The church’s website and Facebook page indicates in-person services and events continue to be held there including Mother’s Day services scheduled for Sunday.
-Officials at People’s Church declined to immediately respond to the newspaper’s questions.
+Officials at Peoples Church declined to respond to questions from the newspaper or acknowledge their specific outbreak.

+“We are concerned about the COVID-19 surge in Oregon.
+This statewide increase has impacted our entire region, including our church family,” church spokesman Brent Kintz said in an email on behalf of church leadership.

 Last year, People’s Church joined nine other Oregon churches in a legal effort to overturn Gov. Kate Brown’s COVID-19 restrictions.
 The complaint, filed by California-based Pacific Justice Institute, argued that restrictions on churches violate constitutional protections for religious freedom.